• Skip to primary navigation

 There are many sourdough variations, and while I adore a crusty classic or multigrain sourdough, I can never pass up a softer loaf for toast, sandwiches, and French toast.

 So I set out to create a softer loaf with earthy flavors in the shape of traditional sandwich bread.
-This loaf is my favorite after tweaking the ingredients and testing to see if it holds up to the sandwich test.
+This loaf, my Soft Multigrain Sourdough Sandwich Bread and Fresh Sourdough Sandwich Bread are among my favorites.
+They all stand up to the sandwich test and taste delicious!

 How to Make Maple Oat Sourdough Sandwich Bread